 1.1.1.
-The President of Oregon State University, recognizing the usefulness of ionizing radiation in the teaching and research missions of the University, directs that possession and use of radioisotopes and radiation-emitting machines be optimized at OSU facilities and by OSU personnel.
+The President of Oregon State University, recognizing the usefulness of ionizing radiation in the teaching and research missions of the University, directs that possession and use of radioisotopes and machines emitting ionizing radiation be optimized at OSU facilities and by OSU personnel.
 This shall be accomplished while ensuring that:

 1.1.2.
 The President has delegated to the Vice President for Finance and Administration the responsibility for maintaining a radiation safety program adequate to ensure compliance with this policy.